remidefoor/minerva-nma/notes.md

 # questions

-- Image view for icons?
+- image view for icons (or button)?